Class Diagram for the Hotel Management System

 The Strategy design pattern is applied here, which will design a separate strategy or algorithm to calculate the rate of each room.

 Inside the hotel management system, there can be multiple rooms in a hotel, and each room has its own formula for calculating the booking cost.
-Therefore, Room
+Therefore, Room and related classes incorporate the properties of the Factory design pattern.

 AI-powered trainer#